sequenceiq/slider/src/site/markdown/rolehistory.md

 ## Data Structures

+### RoleHistory

+    starTtime: long
+    saveTime: long
+    dirty: boolean
+    nodemap: NodeMap
+    roles: RoleStatus[]
+    outstandingRequests: transient OutstandingRequestTracker
+    availableNodes: transient List<ClusterNode>[]

+This is the aggregate data structure that is persisted to/from file

 ### NodeMap

-    Map: NodeId -> Node
+    clusterNodes: Map: NodeId -> ClusterNode
+    clusterNodes(): Iterable<ClusterNode>
+    getOrCreate(NodeId): ClusterNode

+  Maps a YARN NodeID record to a Hoya `ClusterNode` structure

-### Node
+### ClusterNode

-Every node is modeled as a ragged array of `NodeEntry` instances, indexed by role index
+Every node in the cluster is modeled as an ragged array of `NodeEntry` instances, indexed by role index -

     NodeEntry[roles]
     get(roleId): NodeEntry or null
     create(roleId): NodeEntry
+    getNodeEntries(): NodeEntry[roles]
     getOrCreate(roleId): NodeEntry
+    remove(roleId): NodeEntry

 This could be implemented in a map or an indexed array; the array is more efficient but it does mandate that the number of roles are bounded and fixed.

 ### NodeEntry